Model-independent constraints on $\Omega_m$ and $H(z)$ from the link between geometry and growth: Observables and Data sets

 We use the three measurements of $f\sigma_{\rm{8}}(z)$ from RSD from the BOSS DR12 data, obtained using the anisotropic clustering of the pre-reconstruction density field \citep{1607.03155}.
 We also include the value of $f \! \sigma_8 (z_{\rm eff})$ measured from the BOSS DR16 quasar sample.
 The BAO and RSD measurements of both datasets are extracted from the same set of observations.
 As such, they are not statistically independent, and we account for their full covariance matrix in our analysis \citep{1607.03155,2007.08998}.
 In addition to these, we use the $f \! \sigma_8$ measurements reported by the WiggleZ Dark Energy Survey at the Australian Astronomical Observatory \citep{Drinkwater10} at redshifts 0.44, 0.60 and 0.73.

-Finally, we also use the value of $f \! \sigma_8 (z=0)$ derived from the measured peculiar velocities of the Democratic Samples of Supernovae (DSS), the largest catalog used to study bulk flows in the nearby Universe, compiled of 775 low-redshift Type Ia and II supernovae (SNe Ia $\&$ II). \dam{You need to include a citation here!}
+Finally, we also use the value of $f \! \sigma_8 (z=0)$ derived from the measured peculiar velocities of the Democratic Samples of Supernovae \citep[DSS]{DSS}, the largest catalog used to study bulk flows in the nearby Universe, compiled of 775 low-redshift Type Ia and II supernovae (SNe Ia $\&$ II).